threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/binance_get_started.md

 Here you can see how the BNB did arrive

-From here things should be very easy, just go to
+From here things should be very easy, just click on one of following 2 links:

+!!!include:pancakeswap_1inch

-## More Info
+## More Info About Defi on Binance Smartchain

 - see [tft_binance_defi](tft_binance_defi)